aobaruwa/AI-Projects/README.md

  Optimize a cost function to get pixel values!

 ### References:
 The Neural Style Transfer algorithm was due to Gatys et al. (2015).
-Harish Narayanan and Github user "log0" also have highly readable write-ups from which we drew inspiration.
 The pre-trained network used in this implementation is a VGG network, which is due to Simonyan and Zisserman (2015).
 Pre-trained weights were from the work of the MathConvNet team.

 - Leon A. Gatys, Alexander S. Ecker, Matthias Bethge, (2015).
 A Neural Algorithm of Artistic Style (https://arxiv.org/abs/1508.06576)
 - Harish Narayanan, Convolutional neural networks for artistic style transfer. https://harishnarayanan.org/writing/artistic-style-transfer/